renatofilhog/api-viewer/README.md

 # MagentoView

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.0.
+Node version 18.16.1

+## Installing project
+Run `npm install` to install all the dependencies.

 ## Development server